Ideas

-User-centric Design: The Homepage
+User-Centric Design: The Homepage

-April 12, 2018
+Apr 12, 2018

 When we analyze Google Analytics (GA) client data at Capacity Interactive, two themes relating to the homepage commonly recur.
 Chances are, if you were to look at your own data, you’d see something very similar: